dfalveargOT/RobotPlanningControl/README.md

 ### 8. Sensing and Perception
 - Fundamentals of maps and environment representation, and the basics of robot sensing and object recognition.
 - Principles of simultaneous localization and mapping (SLAM), and the challenges of real-time motion planning in dynamic environments.

-Through a combination of theoretical knowledge and practical application, students will develop high confidence and skill sets in modeling robot dynamics, designing planning and control algorithms, and implementing these concepts in simulated and real-world scenarios.
-The course is designed to equip students with the tools necessary to realize the autonomy of robotic systems in various applications.